The Bankrate promise

 How does manual underwriting work?

-With manual underwriting, expect to go through a lot of the same steps as typical automated underwriting.
+With manual underwriting, expect to go through a lot of the same steps as with typical automated underwriting.

 It all starts with gathering the documents your lender asks for.
 That can mean getting things such as: